espressif/arduino-esp32/libraries/I2S/README.md

 On Arduino and most ESPs you can use object `I2S` to use the I2S module. on ESP32 and ESP32-S3 you have the option to use addititonal object `I2S_1`.
 I2S module functionality on each SoC differs, please refer to the following table.
 More info can be found in [IDF documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/i2s.html?highlight=dac#overview-of-all-modes).

+## Modes (i2s_mode_t)
+.. note:: (Arduino MKRZero) First transmitted sample is in Right channel (WS=1).
+If your audio has swapped left and right channel try feed single zero-value sample before the data stream.

+ * **I2S_PHILIPS_MODE** Most common mode, FS signal spans across whole channel period.
+MSB is transmitted first and data starts SCK falling edge 1 SCK period after WS change.
+WS 0 = Left channel, 1 = Right channel.
+See more on [Wikipedia](https://en.wikipedia.org/wiki/I%C2%B2S)
+ * **I2S_RIGHT_JUSTIFIED_MODE** Does not work on MKRZero, opened [issue](https://github.com/arduino/ArduinoCore-samd/issues/682).
+Should be expected to the ooposite of `I2S_LEFT_JUSTIFIED_MODE`.
+ * **I2S_LEFT_JUSTIFIED_MODE** Input data belonging to righ channel are ignored and data belonging to left channel are transmitted in both channels.
+Example: `int16_t sample[] = {0x0001, 0x0002, 0x0003, 0x0004}` samples with value `0x0001` and `0x0003` belong to the right channel and will be ignored.
+Samples with value `0x0002` and `0x0004` will be transmitted as follows: Right channel (WS=1) `0x0002` followd by Left channel )WS=0) `0x0004`. this pattern repeats.
+ * **ADC_DAC_MODE** Outputting and inputting raw analog signal - see [example ADCPlotter](https://github.com/espressif/arduino-esp32/blob/master/libraries/I2S/examples/ADCPlotter/ADCPlotter.ino).
+Can only be initialized with data pins set to 25 a 26.
+ * **PDM_STEREO_MODE** Pulse Density Modulation is basically an over-sampled  1-bit signal.
+Not to be confused with PCM.
+(ESP32-C3 supports only Transmit mode - read attempts will time-out)
+ * **PDM_MONO_MODE** Same as previous but transmits only 1 channel.
+TODO explain timing diagram and data interpretation.

+.. note:: First 2 samples in a stream are zero value, this will not affect audio quality.

+.. note:: Some ESP32 SoCs support PCM, TDM and LCD/Camera modes, however support for those modes is out of scope in this simplified library.
+If you need to use those mode you will need to use [IDF I2S driver](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/i2s.html).

 ### Overview of I2S Modes:
 | SoC      | Philips     | ADC/DAC | PDM TX | PDM RX |
 | -------- | ----------- | ------- | ------ | ------ |